James Monroe: Madison administration

 When a British fleet of 50 warships and 5,000 soldiers massed in the mouth of the Potomac, Monroe scouted the Chesapeake Bay with a troop and on August 21 sent the President a warning of the impending invasion so that Madison and his wife could flee in time and the state's assets and inhabitants could be evacuated.
-The British burned the U.S. Capitol and the White House on August 24, 1814, Madison removed Armstrong as Secretary of War and turned to Monroe for help, appointing him Secretary of War on September 27.
+Following their victory at Bladensburg, the British invaders burned federal buildings in Washington on August 24, 1814.
+Madison proceeded to remove Armstrong as Secretary of War and turned to Monroe for help, appointing him Secretary of War on September 27.
 Monroe resigned as Secretary of State on October 1, 1814, but no successor was ever appointed and thus from October 1814 to February 28, 1815, Monroe effectively held both Cabinet posts.
 Now in command of the war effort, Monroe ordered General Andrew Jackson to defend against a likely attack on New Orleans by the British, and he asked the governors of nearby states to send their militias to reinforce Jackson.
 He also called on Congress to draft an army of 100,000 men, increase compensation to soldiers, and establish a new national bank, the Second Bank of the United States, to ensure adequate funding for the war effort.
 Months after Monroe took office as Secretary of War, the war ended with the signing of the Treaty of Ghent.
 The treaty resulted in a return to the status quo ante bellum, and many outstanding issues between the United States and Britain remained.
-Americans celebrated the end of the war as a great victory, partly due to the news of the treaty reaching the United States shortly after Jackson's victory in the Battle of New Orleans.
-With the end of the Napoleonic Wars in 1815, the British also ended the practice of impressment.
+However, many Americans celebrated the end of the war as a great victory, partly due to the news of the treaty reaching American soil shortly after Jackson's victory in the Battle of New Orleans.
+With the end of the Napoleonic Wars in mid-1815, impressment ceased to be an issue in Anglo-American relations.
 After the war, Congress authorized the creation of the Second Bank of the United States.
 Monroe resigned as Secretary of War in March 1815 and took over the leadership of the State Department again, emerging from the war politically strengthened and a promising presidential candidate.